jabberwock888/cd-containers/README.md

 ------------

   * A Kubernetes cluster (You can use managed Kubernetes cluster on GCP, AWS, Azure, OVH)
-  * helm, kubectl, and git binaries.
+  * docker, helm, kubectl, and git binaries.
   * Fork this repo into your github account
   * Access to a public registry (Docker HUB, GCR, Quay)